Cart

 • The right to seek the revocation of any conflicting trademark registrations

-How long is a registered trademark valid for?
+How long is a registered trademark valid for in France?

 A trademark is valid for 10 years starting from the date you file the application.

-Who is eligible to challenge my trademark registration?
+Who is eligible to challenge my trademark registration in France?

 The following parties can challenge a trademark registration: